 Guaranteed minimum income benefit (garantētā minimālā ienākuma pabalsts (GMI)): A separately living person or a household with income below the determined threshold can receive this benefit to ensure basic subsistence needs.
 The minimum level of the guaranteed income is set at the national level by the Cabinet of Ministers, but municipalities have the right to set a higher level.
-The benefit is calculated as the difference between the determined guaranteed minimum income and a person's actual income (excluding some income sources).
+The benefit is calculated as the difference between the determined guaranteed minimum income level for each household member and a household's (person's) actual income (excluding some income sources).
 The benefit is not taxable.